kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ## Method - generateAPIKey
-Generate a new apiakey.
+This method generates a new apiakey.
 Only one apikey can be active.
 When a new apikey is generated, the older one will be deleted.

 `myData.generateAPIKey()`